Experience-Monks/adviser/docs/rules/root-files.md

 # Root Files

-Includes options to restrict and blacklist files on the root directory.
+Includes options to restrict and blocklist files on the root directory.

 ## Syntax